 Logistic regression analysis was employed to analyse the determinants of household characteristics on food security.
 Logistic regression, or logit regression, is a type of probabilistic statistical classification model.
+According to

-According to Bishop (2006), Binomial Logistic Model is also used to predict a binary response from a binary predictor, used for predicting the outcome of a categorical dependent variable (i.e., a class label) based on one or more predictor variables (features).
+Bishop (2006), Binomial Logistic Model is also used to predict a binary response from a binary predictor, used for predicting the outcome of a categorical dependent variable (i.e., a class label) based on one or more predictor variables (features).
 That is, it is used in estimating the parameters of a qualitative response model.
 The probabilities describing the possible outcomes of a single trial are modelled, as a function of the explanatory (predictor) variables, using a logistic function.
-Frequently "logistic regression" is used to refer specifically to the problem in which the dependent variable is binary-that is, the number of available categories is two-while problems with more than two categories are referred to as multinomial logistic regression.
+Frequently "logistic regression" is used to refer specifically to the problem in which the dependent variable is binary-that is, the number of available categories is two-while problems with more than two categories are referred to as multinomial logistic regression or, if the multiple categories are ordered, as ordered logistic regression.